Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 1. Make sure your crewing gives you all your ship bonuses.
 1. Try to keep Attack, Defense, and Health balanced.
 1. Below Decks the following can help (best when lots of Below Deck seats available).:
-   - Odo and Kira (for Critical Damage bonuses)
+   - Odo (for Critical Damage bonuses)
+   - Kira (for Critical Hit Chance reduction)
    - Beckett and Badgey (for additional damage bonus)
    - Tendi (for Hull Health bonus)
    - Boimler (Armor, Shield, and Dodge bonus)
-   - Rutherford (Shield Health bonus)
+   - Rutherford (Increase Shield Health)
    - Dezoc (to reduce effectiveness of targets crew).
 Dezoc may be the least useful during Incursion.
 1. Crewing the Enterprise for PvP:
+   1. PIC Picard(C), Weyoun, & HG Worf
+   1. Kirk(C) (either), Weyoun, & Trinity Officer
-   - Gowron(C), HG Worf, Kirk (either).
+   1. Gowron(C), HG Worf, & Kirk (either).
-   - Don't bother with Spock on bridge, Enterprise already does Shield regeneration.
+   1. Don't bother with Spock on bridge, Enterprise already does Shield regeneration.
 1. Crewing other ships for PvP:
    - On Interceptors:
+     1. Gul Dukat(C), Garak, & Damar.
-     - Martok(C), HG Worf, and 3rd as situation dictates.
+     1. Martok(C), HG Worf, & 3rd as situation dictates.
-     - Gul Dukat(C), Garak, and Damar.
    - On Explorers:
-     - Weyoun(C), Ikat'ika, and Pon.
+     1. Weyoun(C), Ikat'ika, & Pon.
    - On Battleships:
-     - Lorca(C), Tilly, and 3rd as situation dictates.
-     - SNW Strike Team Una or La'an as Capt, with Ortegas as 3rd Seater.
+     1. SNW Strike Team Una or La'an as Capt, with Ortegas as 3rd Seater.
+     1. Lorca(C), Tilly, & 3rd as situation dictates.
 1. Having multiple types of PvP ships will allow you to leverage the Battle Triangle
 1. You may not be able to crew all ships they way you want (may require same crew member on multiple ships), be ready to swap crew members or add an alternate crew member that helps the rest of the crew.